sonertari/PFFW/README.md

 # PFFW

 PFFW is a pf firewall running on OpenBSD.
 PFFW is expected to be used on production systems.
 The PFFW project provides a Web User Interface (WUI) for monitoring and configuration.
-You can also use the Android application [A4PFFW](https://github.com/sonertari/A4PFFW), which can display the notifications sent from PFFW, and the Windows application [W4PFFW](https://github.com/sonertari/W4PFFW) for monitoring.
+You can also use the Android application [A4PFFW](https://github.com/sonertari/A4PFFW) and the Windows application [W4PFFW](https://github.com/sonertari/W4PFFW) for monitoring.

 PFFW is the stripped-down version of [UTMFW](https://github.com/sonertari/UTMFW) without the UTM features.